nazpins/naztech-automated-data-sorting-tools/Windows-Scripts/README.md

 ## Contributing

 Contributions to the Windows-Scripts collection are welcome!
-If you have any ideas for new scripts or improvements to existing ones, please submit a pull request or open an issue on the [GitHub repository](https://github.com/nazpins/naztech-software/edit/main/windows-scripts).
+If you have any ideas for new scripts or improvements to existing ones, please submit a pull request or open an issue on the [GitHub repository](https://github.com/nazpins/naztech-software/main/windows-scripts).

-Please follow the [contribution guidelines](CONTRIBUTING.md) when submitting pull requests or reporting issues.

 ## License